Gunnison River Itinerary 3-day Escalante Bridge Put-In

 - Late afternoon on the first day is devoted to setting up your tent and possibly taking a short hike, relaxing, playing, or floating in the river.

-- Happy Hour begins at 5:30 p.m. and shrimp, cheese, crackers and wine are served.
+- Happy Hour begins at 5:30 p.m. where hors d'oeuvres and wine will be served.

 - Dinner is served around 7 p.m. followed by campfire activities that may include games, singing, western tall tales, or guitar playing.

 - Day 2: The middle day will often be a layover day devoted to hiking the Dominguez Canyon Wilderness Area (depending on campsite availability).
 Here you can discover ancient Indian petroglyphs and waterfalls, cool off and play in the water pools, and see wildlife.
 Many times lunches will be packed for the hike so you can explore this multi-million year old canyon to your heart’s content.
 Other activities during the day may include playing in the river, floating through a stretch of rippling water, and/or relaxing in camp.
 However, your guides may choose to move downriver on the second day.
 Factors that influence this decision are weather, pace of the group, campsite availability, etc.

 - Day 3: You will break down camp after a hearty breakfast and paddle out of the majestic Dominguez Canyon where the scenery begins to turn much greener with vegetation.

 - After numerous water fights, river barging, joke telling, and just having good fun, you typically reach the Whitewater takeout between 2-4 p.m. after lunch on the last day of the trip.
 It takes about an hour to unpack gear, and then you're on your way home.